edgedelta/docs/docs/configuration/inputs.md

 If enabled, Kubernetes events will be collected (namespace independent) and sent to Edge Delta backend.
 These events can be visualized on the [Insights](https://admin.edgedelta.com/insights) page.

 _Note:_ Kubernetes event collection requires agent leader election mechanism to be enabled because only one agent collects the events from cluster.
-This mechanusm is already enabled by default in example agent deployment scripts provided with `ED_LEADER_ELECTION_ENABLED=1`
+This mechanism is already enabled in the default agent deployment commands via `ED_LEADER_ELECTION_ENABLED=1`.

 ```yaml
   k8s_events: